NaelaAssaf/WebTech/md/02-html-intro.md

 Attributes modify the behaviour of a tag.

-For example the `a`-tag converts a peace of text into a clickable link.
+For example the `a`-tag converts a piece of text into a clickable link.

 ```html
 <a>My text to click</a>
 ```

-The `href`-attribute defines where the link should take you:
+The `href`-attribute defines where the link should point to:

 ```html
 <a href="http://go-here-when-clicked.com">My text to click</a>